 Why did I list them number two?
 The conditions are very similar to the number one.
 The reason why I’ve put it in second place are the conditions:

-It has to be installed by the the nearest retail store and registered within 30 days.
+It has to be installed by the nearest retail store and registered within 30 days.
 Another limitation is that the labor is only covered for 1 year.

 The last reason is the price of the treadmills.
 They cost more than double what you can buy the Sole fitness ones for.
-Yes, you also get a better treadmill for the price but offering very similar warranty at a lower price makes number one more impressive.
+Yes, you also get a better treadmill for the price but offering a very similar warranty at a lower price makes number one more impressive.